PyPO-dev/PyPO/doxy/General.md

 and source the script.

 <h2>Testing</h2>
-To run the Python unittests, go to the main PyPO directory and from there run:
+To run the unittests, go to the PyPO root directory and from there run:
 ```
-nosetests --exe
+./Build.py --test
 ```
 <h2>Documentation</h2>
 The following instructions are for people who would like to develop PyPO and generate documentation along the way.